 The tomato sauce.

 Tomatoes.
 A small 14-oz can of crushed tomatoes is what you’ll need.
+You can also buy diced or whole tomatoes and crush them yourself or have a little bit of texture in your tomato sauce.

 How to make Polenta